BhavyaNayak04/cd-project/README.md

 # My Picky Compiler

-This project implements a compiler for a hypothetical programming language.
+This project implements a compiler for a hypothetical programming code snippet.
 The compiler includes lexical analysis (tokenization), syntax analysis (parsing), and visualization of the parse tree.

-## Language Example

-The compiler is designed to process code in the following hypothetical language:
+The compiler is designed to process the code:

 ```
 X: integer;